superjcd/fst2/README.rst

 Overview
 ---------
 Trainning a nlp deeplearning model is not that easy especially for the new commers, cus you have to take care of many things: preparing data, capsulizing models using pytorch or tensorflow , and worry about a lot of overwhelming staffs like gpu settings, model setting etc., that make the whole process tedious and boring.
 The goal of fst2 is just making the whole trainning process comfortable and easy based on different nlp tasks.
+Under the hood, fst2 leverage the power of the convenient package ``transformers`` to make this happen, if you are new to transfomers, better check their `homepage <https://huggingface.co/transformers/index.html>`__ first.

 Features